As you discover more about WordPress, you may occasionally come across something called a blogroll.

 Plugin Description

-This plugin lets you display a list of your link categories with a complete list of all your links together with descriptions and notes …
+Link Library lets you output a list of your link categories and a complete list of all your links together with notes and descriptions …

-This useful plugin creates a page on your website that contains a list of all of the link categories in your Links area, and all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links so that your site users can become aware of any additions made to to your link library.
+Link Library creates a page on your website that contains a list of all of the link categories in your Links area, and all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your link collection so that your site users can be made aware of any additions made to to your link library.

 Congratulations!
-Now you know how to how to add a blogroll and manage links to external sites in WordPress.
+Now you know how to add a link section to WordPress.

-We have written a comprehensive article about how to add HTML hyperlinks into WordPress.
-Go here to learn more:
+We have written a detailed article on creating HTML hyperlinks in your WordPress content.
+Go here to learn more about this: